 God Gave Us Easter by Lisa Tawn Bergren, illustrated by Laura J. Bryant

-Papa Bear explains to the cubs in general terms why Easter is part of a bigger story that reminds us how we get to be with Jesus forever as well as relate the Christian story to secular traditions.
+Papa Bear explains to the cubs in general terms why Easter is part of a bigger story that reminds readers of God’s forever love and relates the Christian story to secular traditions.
 It’s a long story that may work better for older kids.

 The Berenstain Bears and the Easter Story by Mike Berenstain and Jan Berenstain